nnethercott/LesionTrack/README.md

 <a name="motivation"/>

 ## Motivation
-To develop a brain-lesion identification algorithm with the goal of accurately labelling MRI and CT scan input images while simultaneously reducing human time manually accomplishing the task.
+To develop a brain-lesion identification algorithm with the goal of accurately labelling MRI and CT scan input images while simultaneously reducing human time spent manually accomplishing the task.

 <a name="requirements"/>